pafable/ansible-packer-terraform-ec2-deploy/readme.md

 **1. Edit `secrets.json`.**

-In the packer folder, give your AMI a name and AWS region to use.
+In the packer folder edit `secrets.json`, give your AMI a name and AWS region to use.
 I'm using `us-west-1` region in this example.

 _NOTE:_ The timestamp (epoch format) will be appended to the name of the AMI.